What is Authentication, How it Works: Types & Best Practices

 Step 2: The System Validates the Credentials

-The authentication service checks if the provided credentials matches the trusted record stored in the system.
+The authentication service checks if the provided credentials match the trusted record stored in the system.

 Validation can involve: